-Grants of up to $3,000 to Whitecourt, Alberta nonprofit organizations for preventative programs that improve the well-being and empowerment of local families, individuals, and communities.
+Grants of up to $3,000 to Alberta nonprofit organizations in eligible locations for programs that improve the well-being and empowerment of local families, individuals, and communities.
 Attendance at a grant workshop is required before applying.
-Programs should help residents build resiliency, develop positive relationships, become more socially engaged, and address social issues.
+Eligible applicants are in the Town of Whitecourt.

 To be eligible for consideration, projects and programs must fit within the priorities of the Town of Whitecourt FCSS and the Province, and meet the Service Requirements of the FCSS Act and Regulation.
 They must result in one or more of the following:

 GrantWatch ID#: 166581

 Applications may be awarded the entire grant funding amount requested if the application is for $3,000 or less.